parasecurity/principals/demos/demo4/README.md

 ## Pods created

 `DGA detector` pod runs a service that uses a machine learning model to detects requests to domains created by domain generation algorithms.
-When a malicious request arrives from the bridge, through the mirrored port, the  reserved IP address is forwarded to the Flow controller.
+When a malicious request arrives from the bridge, through the mirrored port, the resolved IP address is forwarded to the Flow controller.

 `Flow controller` pod runs a service that listens for  requests  from a DGA detector.
 When a request arrives it is forwarded to the OVS controller.

 `OVS controller` pod runs a service on the same pod with the Open vSwitch bridge.
-It listens for commands from  from the Flow controller.
+It listens for commands from the Flow controller.
 When a command arrives it gets applied to the Open vSwitch bridge.

 `Honeypot` pod runs a daemon that executes a low interaction honeypot.
 It is responsible to react to malicious tcp requests on port 80 from other pods on the cluster.